devgithubs/HIVE/tests.md

 * On landing page scroll down the page to see what information is available.
 * On landing page scroll down to the footer and check what information and options are available.
 #### Expected outcome:
-The user sucessfully obtains the required information to understand what the website is offering
+The user sucessfully obtains the required information to understand what the website is offering.
 #### Actual Outcome:
 The user sucessfully understands the websites objective and does so by engaging with all aspects of the site.
 #### Result:
-Pass
+Pass.

 ### Test Case 1 (A,B)